Updated 9-9-15 to reflect Mark Patton’s upcoming documentary

 13. Freddy only appears in 13 minutes of the film

-It seems like most of the major horror franchises have that one oddball entry where the villain barely appears at all, and for Nightmare on Elm Street that’s Freddy’s Revenge in which Freddy’s only on-screen for 13 minutes.
+It seems like most of the major horror franchises have that one oddball entry where the villain barely appears at all, and for Nightmare on Elm Street that’s Freddy’s Revenge in which Freddy’s on-screen time is a mere 13 minutes.

 - Nightmare on Elm Street 2: Freddy’s Revenge was made for $2.2 million and grossed $29.9 million, which would be like making $68.1 million at current ticket prices.
 This was an improvement over the first Nightmare which ended with $25 million.
 At that time, sequels didn’t normally outgross their predecessors.
 Case in point: Friday the 13th Part 2 was nowhere as big of a hit as the first Friday the 13th.
 So, it was only after the success of Freddy’s Revenge that New Line truly realized it had a new horror franchise on its hands.